rsfutch77/everdell_ai/software_descriptions/game-mechanics-description.md

 - **Gatherer/Harvester**: Provide bonuses when paired together
 - **Prosperity Cards**: Provide end-game scoring based on specific conditions

+However, there are limitations in how these interactions are implemented:

+- The AI currently prioritizes using Innkeepers over Judges or Cranes without strategic consideration
+- The Crane currently only reduces the cost of resources starting with stone and any other resources if there is any leftover
+- The Judge is only used when the AI cannot otherwise afford a card
+- The Undertaker currently only chooses the first 3 cards from the meadow to discard

 ## Resource System

 The resource system manages the four types of resources in the game: